-The main contributions of this paper are: (1) we present a new predictive classification framework based solely on imaging data, which incorporates spatial regularity priors, which until now have been utilized in other frameworks by pre- or post-processing steps, but not included in the learning model explicitly.
-We present this new model in Materials and methods; (2) we have conducted exhaustive experiments on the ADNI dataset which we hope will allow objective comparisons between classification methods, in a way which closely matches real-world conditions.
-We present these results in Experiments and Results, and believe it is a useful addition to a small set of classification studies and experiments that have been reported on the ADNI dataset (Fan et al., 2008a); and (3) we have also analyzed anomalous subjects in the hope of identifying examples of heterogeneous AD pathology in the interest of better characterizing them, that we may improve future iterations of classification methods developed by various groups, and perhaps even to discover subjects who are not properly identified as AD or controls by the study.
-These results are presented in Analysis of anomalous cases.
-We conclude the paper in Conclusion and future directions.
+The main contributions of this paper are: (1) we present a new predictive classification framework based solely on imaging data, which incorporates spatial regularity priors, which until now have been utilized in other frameworks by pre- or post-processing steps, and not included in the learning model.
+We present this new model in Section §2; (2) We have conducted exhaustive experiments on the ADNI dataset which we hope will allow objective comparisons between classification methods, in a way which closely matches real-world conditions.
+We present these results in Section §4; (3) We have analyzed anomalous subjects in the hope of identifying examples of heterogeneous AD pathology in the interest of better characterizing them, that we may improve future iterations of classification methods, and perhaps even to discover subjects who are not properly identified as AD or controls by the study.
+These results are presented in Section §5.
+We conclude the paper in Section §6.

-Algorithm
+2. Algorithm

-We briefly discuss some characteristics of the problem in the following section before outlining our proposed algorithm in Boosting approach and weak classifiers-Classification model.
+We briefly discuss some characteristics of the problem in the following section before outlining our proposed algorithm in $\S 2.2$ - $\S 2.4$.

-Problem setting
+2.1 Problem setting

 Consider a learning problem in a computer assisted diagnosis setting.
-The learning task is to utilize "training data" (where confirmed or highly likely diagnosis of the patients into diseased or healthy classes is given) to learn a classifier to be used for disease diagnosis.
+The learning task is to utilize "training data" (where confirmed (or highly likely) diagnosis of the patients into diseased or healthy classes is available) to learn a classifier to be used for disease diagnosis.
 Now, if the data is in the form of images, the first step is to encode the image as a feature vector.
 Notice that an image volume of size $100^2 \times 100$ in the training set yields a 10^6 -dimensional vectorial representation.
 However, the image datasets are in general relatively small (with at most several hundred images) due to practical difficulties in volunteer recruitment and associated cost issues.
-As a result, our feature space is sparse, and the classification model may very easily overfit and give poor generalization (Bradley and Mangasarian, 1998; Mitchell, 1997).
-One obvious consequence of this may be that the "learnt" classifier performs well on training data but poorly on "test" images that we want to classify.
-This is because the model learns the examples in the (relatively small) training set, without learning the underlying distribution (or its regularity structure).
+As a result, our feature space is sparse, and the classification model may very easily overfit and give poor generalization Bradley and Mangasarian (1998).
+One effect of this may be that the "learnt" classifier performs well on training data but poorly on "test" images that we want to classify.
+This happens because the model learns the examples in the (relatively small) training set, without learning the underlying distribution.
 One way to address this issue is to utilize a larger training set but this may be infeasible in a variety of settings.
 On the other hand, if sufficient information about the data is given (e.g., distribution is Gaussian), we may be able to effectively employ such knowledge in datasets where such assumptions are valid.
-Another common strategy to address the high dimensionality is to explicitly utilize dimensionality reduction tools such as principal components analysis (PCA) (Jolliffe, 2002).
-PCA capitalizes on the spatial distribution of examples in a high-dimensional space (rather than spatial information in the 3D coordinate system of the images themselves) to reduce the dimensionality.
-PCA works well in many cases but also makes linearity and Gaussian assumptions (Jolliffe, 2002), and consequently the 'signal' may be attenuated for non-Gaussian datasets.
-These ideas and well known results from learning statistical theory (Bishop, 2006; Mitchell, 1997) suggest that inclusion of effective priors (introducing bias) to regularize the classification model is a promising means of improving performance.
+Another common strategy to address the high dimensionality is to explicitly utilize dimensionality reduction tools such as principal components analysis (PCA) Jolliffe (2002).
+This works well in some cases but PCA also makes a linearity and Gaussian assumption Jolliffe (2002), and consequently the 'signal' may be attenuated for non-Gaussian datasets.
+These ideas and well known results from learning theory Bishop (2006), Mitchell (1997) suggest that inclusion of effective priors (introducing bias) to regularize the classification model is a promising means of improving performance.
 We will investigate such priors in the form of the spatial structure of our data, i.e., the fact that feature vectors in the training set are encodings of images.